droplinked/droplinked.github.io/docs/Decentralization.md

 ### - <u>Recording a Product</u>

 Each product has unique properties such as color, size, title, pictures, etc. The method `record_merch` is used to record a product on blockchain.
 The method inputs are as follows:
-• sku_properties: the product’s information
+• sku_properties: the product's information
 • account_information: the information of the user who is recording the product.
-The information is available after the user’s login.
+The information is available after the user's login.
 • product_title: the title of the product
 • price: the price of the product
 • amount: the quantity of the product
-• commission: publisher’s commission of the product
+• commission: publisher's commission of the product
 The function `record_merch` then returns a `deploy_hash`.

 Product recording process consists of the following steps:

 1. The product information is uploaded on ipfs and an address is created for the product.
-This address can be used in a url as `ipfs.io/ipfs/{address}` to access the product’s information. `uploadToIPFS` gets the product’s metadata as input and uploads the metadata in ipfs to get an address.
+This address can be used in a url as `ipfs.io/ipfs/{address}` to access the product's information. `uploadToIPFS` gets the product's metadata as input and uploads the metadata in ipfs to get an address.
 The function then returns the hash of that address.
 2. The function `record_merch` returns a `deploy_hash`.
 3. `deploy_hash` is sent to backend and then to the web3 project.
 4. The `deploy_hash` is validated in the web3 project to verify the transaction.